 Once you’ve learned the requirements for your lap child, check out our guide on How to Find and Book Cheap Flights.
 Also, don’t forget to leverage your credit card to save even more money when you travel.
-If you do not have a travel rewards credit card, our highest recommendation is the Chase Sapphire Reserve®.
+If you do not have a travel-rewards credit card, our highest recommendations are the Chase Sapphire Preferred® Card, the Capital One Venture X Rewards Credit Card, and the Citi Premier® Card.
 If you would like to see other offers, Click to See All of Our Recommended Travel Credit Cards.
-You can also use the CardMatch Tool to see what cards and offers you may already be prequalified for.

 Rules for Flying with a Lap Child: Domestic vs. International Flights

 Across the board, lap children must be under 2 years of age.
 The only differences between flying with a lap child on a domestic versus international flight are the documentation needed and, occasionally, cost.
 Sometimes, an international flight will require taxes and fees for your lap child.
 These fees are typically around 10% of the adult airfare.

 Rules for Flying with a Lap Child: Needed Documentation

 As mentioned, the documentation required for your lap child will differ according to whether you’re flying domestically or internationally.

 Even if your child is under 2, they’ll still need a passport for flying on international flights.
 That rule applies to every single international traveler, regardless of age.
 It’s also not a bad idea to bring along their birth certificate.
 This will be valuable in the event an airline employee tries to question your child’s age.
 If you can’t prove your child is under 2, you may be forced to purchase a separate seat for your child.